kwoodman1970/InceptionU-Project1/README.md

 DB=JSON
 ```

-Next, install the necessary JavaScript packages executing this command:
+Next, install the necessary JavaScript packages by executing this command from your local project directory:

 ```
 npm install